 You may not come to New Orleans for a steak, but you probably shouldn’t leave without trying one.
-Steakhouses have been a tradition in New Orleans as institutionalized as any other city, and these steakhouses have learned exactly how to perfect their offerings to present sizzling, mouth-watering steaks any steak lover would be proud to say they had on their last visit to the city.
+Steakhouses have been a tradition in the city as institutionalized as any other city, and these steakhouses have learned exactly how to perfect their offerings to present sizzling, mouth-watering steaks any steak lover would be proud to say they had on their last visit to the city.

-New Orleans has a number of excellent steakhouses for you to try, but here is a guide to a few of the best New Orleans steakhouses that have been around for awhile now—and have never lost the gusto their steaks are famous for.
+NOLA has a number of excellent steakhouses for you to try, but here is a guide to a few of the best steakhouses that have been around for awhile now—and have never lost the gusto their steaks are famous for.

 Charlie’s Steakhouse (4510 Dryades St)